MicrosoftDocs/Viva/Viva/engage/native-mode.md

 - Retention mode in Viva Engage is set to Archive.

 - All users must be in Azure Active Directory ("AAD").
-AAD enforces Office 365 identity and, any users who aren't mapped to the network, must be deleted.
+AAD enforces Microsoft 365 identity and, any users who aren't mapped to the network, must be deleted.

 - There can't be any unlisted private groups.